Stocks fall, oil tops $100 a barrel as Ukraine war rages

 BEIJING (AP) — Asian stock markets slid Wednesday and oil prices surged more than $5 per barrel as Russian forces stepped up attacks on Ukrainian cities.

-Shanghai, Tokyo, Hong Kong and Seoul declined as President Vladimir Putin’s invasion fueled fears of global economic turmoil.
-Sydney gained.
+Shanghai, Tokyo, Hong Kong and Southeast Asian markets declined as President Vladimir Putin’s invasion fed fears of global economic turmoil.
+Seoul gained and Sydney was little-changed.

 Wall Street’s benchmark S&P index lost 1.5% on Tuesday, deepening a two-month-old skid.